-- One entry every six (6) month period for a Form C - One entry every six (6) month period for a Safety Clarification Advice SCA or Standard Work Activity (SWA).
+- One entry every six (6) month period for a Form C. - One entry every six (6) month period for a Safety Clarification Advice (SCA) or Standard Work Activity (SWA).

-The Recipient shall fill out the log book page in this Learners Guide.
+The Recipient shall fill out the Log Book page in this Learners Guide.
 This shall be signed by their line manager and:

-- The Traction Power Engineer
+- The Traction Power Engineer; or

-- Nominated Representative
+- Nominated Representative; or

-- Nominated Person
+- Nominated Person; or

 - Transferring Recipient.

-The Recipient shall submit the monitoring checklist (Recipient Monitoring Checklist MD-20-336) and the associated documentation to the Assets Training Delivery team every six (6) months (or the RIW system for non-Queensland Rail workers).
+The Recipient shall submit the Recipient Monitoring Checklist MD-20-336 and the associated documentation to the Assets Training Delivery team every six (6) months (or the RIW system for non-Queensland Rail workers).
 The SWMS and the Pre-Start Briefing associated with the monitoring activity shall be submitted with the monitoring checklist.
 A photograph of the SWMS and Pre-Start Briefing is acceptable as evidence for the monitoring checklist.
 Form C's are not required to be submitted with the monitoring checklist and they must not be photographed or copied.